 Create A Business Customer

-In the Synctera platform, a business represents an organization that is an account holder or the owner of another business.
+On the Synctera platform, the business resource represents an organization that can be an account holder or the owner of another business.

 Business Creation Steps

-The following steps will walk you through the creation of a business that can be used to hold accounts.
-The business will then be ready to use with other features such as Accounts, Cards and ACH.
+The following steps will walk you through the creation of a business that can transact on the Synctera platform

 The curl examples assume you have set up baseurl and apikey environment variables.
 See Base URLs and Authentication for instructions.
 Some examples depend on identifiers generated by previous steps.
 These are indicated like {BUSINESS_ID}.

-When you initially create a business customer, use the PROSPECT status to indicate that it is not yet fully configured.
+When initially creating a business customer, you can use the PROSPECT status to indicate that it is not yet fully configured.
 If not all attributes (e.g. addresses) are available, they can be added later.
 Set is_customer to true to indicate that this business can be an account holder, rather than just an owner.

 curl \